100 Stories

 Getting There

-Buses are available from Hiroshima bus centre & Hiroshima station.
+Buses are available from the Hiroshima Bus Center & Hiroshima Station.

-The nearest JR station is Shin-Hakushima, it’s a nice 30mins walk along the Ota river bank.
+The nearest JR station is Shin-Hakushima.
+It’s a nice half-hour walk along the Ota riverbank to Fudoin.

 There is free car parking inside the temple grounds.